Hodge-Gromov-Witten theory: Introduction

 \section{Introduction}

-Gromov--Witten theory has known a tremendous development in the last thirty years.
-Originated from theoretical physics, it is mathematically formulated as an intersection theory of complex curves traced on a complex smooth projective variety, and provides invariants that one thinks of as a virtual count of these curves.
-The most famous example is a full computation of the genus-zero invariants enumerating rational curves on the quintic threefold \cites{Candelas,Gi,LLY}.
+Gromov--Witten theory has seen tremendous development in the last thirty years.
+Originating from theoretical physics, it is mathematically formulated as an intersection theory of complex curves traced on a complex smooth projective variety, and provides invariants that one thinks of as a virtual count of these curves.
+The most famous example is a full computation of the genus zero invariants enumerating rational curves on the quintic threefold; see \cite{Candelas,Gi,LLY}.

-Gromov--Witten theory is well understood in all genus for toric varieties, or even toric Deligne--Mumford (DM) stacks \cite{GraberPandha,Liu}.
-Precisely, the moduli space of stable maps inherits a torus action from the target space and the computation essentially reduces to a calculation on the moduli space to the fixed locus.
-This is the content of the virtual localization formula \cite{GraberPandha}, which is an enhancement of the classical Atiyah--Bott localization formula \cite{Atiyah}.
+Gromov--Witten theory is well understood in all genera for toric varieties, or even toric Deligne--Mumford (DM) stacks; see \cite{GraberPandha,Liu}.
+Precisely, the moduli space of stable maps inherits a torus action from the target space, and the computation essentially reduces to a calculation on the moduli space to the fixed locus.
+This is the content of the virtual localization formula, see \cite{GraberPandha}, which is an enhancement of the classical Atiyah--Bott localization formula; see \cite{Atiyah}.
 We also refer to \cite{Edidin2} for an algebraic proof.

 Smooth hypersurfaces in toric DM stacks are the next class of spaces to consider, but little is known in this situation.
 The difficulty comes from the non-invariance of the hypersurface by the torus action in general, so that there is no direct way to apply a localization formula to decrease the complexity of the problem.
 Consider the famous example of the quintic hypersurface in $\PP^4$.
-As we mention above, the genus-zero theory is fully determined \cites{Candelas,Gi,LLY}.
-The genus-one case is completely proven by Zinger \cite{Zi} after a great deal of hard work, and nowadays several approaches are solving it up to genus three \cite{Honglu5,Ruan5,Li5}.
-It is worth noticing that physicists have predictions up to genus $52$ \cite{Klemm} and that Maulik--Pandharipande \cite{MaulikPandha} described a proposal working in any genus, although it is too hard to implement for practical use.
-We also mention a recent breakthrough proving the BCOV holomorphic anomaly conjecture \cite{BCOV}, see \cite{Ruan5,Li5}.
+As we mention above, the genus zero theory is fully determined; see \cite{Candelas,Gi,LLY}.
+The genus one case was completely proven by Zinger \cite{Zi} after a great deal of hard work, and nowadays several approaches are solving it up to genus three; see \cite{Honglu5,Ruan5,Li5}.
+It is worth noticing that physicists have predictions up to genus $52$, see \cite{Klemm}, and that Maulik--Pandharipande \cite{MaulikPandha} described a proposal working in any genus, although it is too hard to implement for practical use.
+We also mention a recent breakthrough proving the holomorphic anomaly equation conjectured by \cite{BCOV}; see \cite{Ruan5,Li5}.